tejubagalad/isthisart/README.md

 - This a simple drawing app that is developed from React + vite
 - This was also developed for autopmating CI/CD
-- Things used here are node Reactjs git Docker Kubernets minikube -helpfull to undersatnd and ease the development lifecycle.
+- Things used here are node Reactjs git Docker Kubernets minikube -helpfull to undersatnd and ease the development and production.

 ## Run using docker